The Facts Behind 21st Century Education Reform

-What is the Common Core?
+What is Common Core?
 The Common Core is Based on Unesco’s World Education Curriculum.
-In 2015 the United States signed a global goals agreement knows as the Sustainable Developmental Goals (SDG)s.
+In 2015 the United States signed a global goals agreement known as the Sustainable Developmental Goals (SDG)s.
 Education is the fourth goal globally.
 The choice readiness will use the education and data for our students to be one of 3 tracks: COLLEGE (leader or authority), CITIZEN (includes military as protector or authority), or WORKER.
 See the 2015 UN Report:

 Purposes Behind Common Core and College and Career Readiness

-• Shifts Education Philosophy– from an education of Opportunity (Equal Opportunity) based on academics; reading, writing, math, and history to an education of equity (Equal Outcomes) based on attitudes, values, beliefs and behaviors.
+• Shifts Education Philosophy– from an education of Opportunity (Equal Opportunity) based on academics; reading, writing, math, and history to an education of equity (Equal Outcomes) based on attitudes, values, beliefs, and behaviors.

-• Broadened Impact – The Common Core National Standards expand the target from K-12 (Kindergarten through 12th grade) to a P-20W (Pre-school through College, Trade or Graduate School) system.
+• Broadened Impact – The Common Core National Standards expand the target from K-12 (Kindergarten through 12th grade) to a P-20W (Pre-school through College, Trade, or Graduate School) system.

 • Testing Based Outcomes- The Common Core National Standards shifts from the “Mental” (Academics and Knowledge-Based Tests) to “Behaviors” (Performance Standards and Competency for the workforce).

-• Adjustments to Ideology– Change American’s worldview from nationalism into globalism and allows for a government controlled economy known as ”Dirigisme” or the more common use–a dirigiste economy.
+• Adjustments to Ideology– Change American’s worldview from nationalism into globalism and allows for a government-controlled economy known as ”Dirigisme” or the more common use–a dirigiste economy.
 It means essentially a state-directed economy.

 • Dismantle traditional public schools– in favor of charter-like structures (public/private partnerships) that will be forced to generate student data for global corporate profit and state control.